 Each node in a Body Area Network (BAN) needs to be assigned with a free IP address before it may participate in any sort of communication.
 This paper evaluates the performance of an IP address allocation scheme, namely Prophet allocation to be used for BANs.
 This allocation scheme is a fully decentralized addressing scheme which is applicable to BANs as it provides low latency, low communication overhead and low complexity.
 Relative theoretical analysis and simulation experiments have also been conducted to demonstrate its benefits which also represent the reason for the choice of this allocation scheme.
 It also solves the issues related to network partition and merger efficiently.

-Amri, HA & Abolhasan, M 2010, 'On Optimising Route Discovery for Multi-interface and Power-Aware Nodes in Heterogeneous MANETs', On Optimising Route Discovery for Multi-interface and Power-Aware Nodes in Heterogeneous MANETs, ICWMC 2010, The Sixth International Conference on Wireless and Mobile Communications (ICWMC 2010), Valencia, pp. 244-249.View/Download from: UTS OPUS or Publisher's site
+Amri, HA & Abolhasan, M 2010, 'On Optimising Route Discovery for Multi-interface and Power-Aware Nodes in Heterogeneous MANETs', On Optimising Route Discovery for Multi-interface and Power-Aware Nodes in Heterogeneous MANETs, ICWMC 2010, The Sixth International Conference on Wireless and Mobile Communications (ICWMC 2010), Valencia, pp. 244-249.View/Download from: Publisher's site

 This paper presents a new routing discovery strategy for heterogeneous MANETs.
 Node heterogeneity is modeled in terms of: types and number of different interfaces, power, and transmission ranges.
 Our proposed route discovery algorithm is implemented on the top of On-demand Tree-based Routing Protocol (OTRP) and hence it is called OTRP Heterogeneity-Aware (OTRP_HA).
 OTRP_HA utilizes node heterogeneity and optimizes route discovery to reduce overheads and ensures connectivities between different types of nodes with different interfaces.
 Each node makes its own decision to participate in the route discovery process according to its location, local density, and available resources.
 Simulation results show that OTRP_HA outperforms OTRP and AODV and it reduces overheads as a number of nodes and traffic increase, while it also further prolongs the lifetime of battery-powered single-interface nodes when compared to AODV.